jamesknight557/UGV-ROS2-Unity-Sim/README.md

 4. The Scene is called "UGVScene"
 5. Press **Play** to begin simulation

-Unity will automatically connect to ROS2 via the ROS-TCP Connector.
+Unity will automatically connect to ROS2 via the ROS-TCP Connector if you have installed the ros tcp endpoint package in the unity package manager.

 ##  Running the Full System